errorxyz/mitmproxy/docs/src/content/concepts-protocols.md

 ##### Known Limitations

 - *Replay*: Client or server replay is not possible yet.
-- mitmproxy current does not support DNS over TCP.
 - We have not started any work on DoT/DoH/DoQ (DNS-over-TLS/HTTPS/QUIC) yet.
-Contributions are welcome.
-- We have not started any work on stripping ESNI or HTTPS RR records yet.
 Contributions are welcome.

 ## Generic TCP/TLS Proxy